 It’s easy to be discouraged when you feel like you’re facing a mountain of debt.
 It can feel overwhelming and like it’s stopping you from making progress in other areas of your life.
 However, if you can create a plan and stick with it, it can help you feel better mentally and also organize your goals to chip away at that debt.

-Also, both debt repayment plans mentioned (avalanche and snowball) indicate you ideally need to put extra money toward one payment a month.
+Also, both debt repayment plans mentioned above (avalanche and snowball) indicate you ideally need to put extra money toward one payment a month.
 Even a small amount over the minimum is better than nothing.
 The following are some good ways to pick up extra cash that you can use to pay off debt:

 - Cancel Your Subscriptions.
 Go through and cancel as many subscription services as you can.
 If you do an audit of your subscription services, such as Spotify, Netflix, and Hulu, you may find unnecessary spending in the hundreds of dollars.
 Cancel those services and put that money directly toward paying off your first debt.
 You can also put a hold on subscription services in many cases, and resume use once you’ve made some progress toward your debt payoff goals.

 - Hold a yard sale.
 Gather up and sell things you no longer use.
 You can sell your items at home or online on a site like eBay or Poshmark, and each sale that you make should go directly toward your top-priority debt payment.
 Who knows, maybe decluttering your home may encourage you to clean up your finances, also.

 - Look for side gigs.
 You can drive for Uber or Lyft, work for a delivery service or pick up freelance work on sites like Upwork.
 Even a little spare change, applied to a debt over the course of months, can make a big difference.

 The Bottom Line